 Depending on the results of the angiogram, your cardiologist may recommend therapy, bypass surgery or a catheter-based cardiac intervention.

-Heart Center of the Rockies offers northern Colorado's most experienced physician team in this type of procedure.
+University of Colorado Health Cardiology and Cardiothoracic Surgery offers northern Colorado's most experienced physician team in this type of procedure.
 For more information, we offer helpful resources with links to more detailed heart surgery information.
-To learn more, please contact Heart Center of the Rockies at 970.221.1000.
+To learn more, please contact us at 970.221.1000.